CJM2017/Amazon_Product_Tracking/README.md

 # Amazon Product Tracker

 ### Purpose
 Provide a web based platform for tracking product price points on the Amazon market.
-The front end is written with node.js and uses the eexpress framework to handle routing client requests.
+The front end is written with node.js and uses the express framework to handle routing client requests.
 As of now, I provide three views:
 - One to submit the product URl, your desired purchasing price point, and notifcation settings
 - One to view the current state of all of your products
 - One to view a historic plot of product pricing